rblack42/sphinxcontrib-pylit/rst/development/timeline/development-timeline.rst

 new version using a hash tag, and record the current time and who made this commit.

-All of this happens at some moment in time, and the commit marks that moment.
 If we are unhappy with this new version, we could "back-up" to a previous point in time, to a previous commit, and restore our working copy to the state it was in back then.
 This is a powerful tool for fixing silly work that never should